belzx/PSTT/README.md

-#The code is currently being organized
+#The code will be released.